 Alcohol, in any form, is a psychoactive substance that affects the central nervous system.
 When consumed, it enters the bloodstream and travels to the brain, where it exerts its effects.
 The primary active ingredient in all alcoholic beverages is ethanol, and it is this compound that produces the desired effects, such as relaxation and euphoria, as well as the negative effects, such as impaired judgment and coordination.

 It is important to note that the effects of alcohol can vary from person to person due to factors such as body weight, metabolism, tolerance, and individual differences in alcohol sensitivity.
 However, these variations are not specific to different types of alcohol.
-For example, a person's response to or would depend on their individual tolerance and sensitivity to alcohol, rather than the specific type of consumed.
+For example, a person's response to tequila or whiskey would depend on their individual tolerance and sensitivity to alcohol, rather than the specific type of beverage consumed.

 In my personal experience, I have observed that individuals may have different preferences for certain types of alcohol based on taste, cultural background, or social influences.
 For instance, some people may enjoy the smoothness of a well-aged whiskey, while others may prefer the crispness of a tequila.
 These preferences are subjective and are not indicative of different physiological effects.